Is Your Teen Comfortable With Having Friends Over?

 Downtime can transform your family for 2 big reasons.
 It decreases pressure which allows your body to relax, and it cultivates positive connections and experiences in your family.

-“Teen friendly” doesn’t mean that you have an olympic size swimming pool in your backyard or have a movie theatre inside your home.
+“Teen friendly” doesn’t mean that you have an Olympic-size swimming pool in your backyard or a movie theatre inside your home.

 It doesn’t mean that you slip a beer to a kid, or turn your head when they are in the backyard.